jimmykiselak/lbryum-server/HOWTO.md

     $ cd bitcoin-0.12.1
     $ ./configure --disable-wallet --without-miniupnpc
     $ make
-    $ strip src/bitcoind src/bitcoin-cli src/bitcoin-tx
+    $ strip src/lbrycrdd src/bitcoin-cli src/bitcoin-tx
-    $ cp -a src/bitcoind src/bitcoin-cli src/bitcoin-tx ~/bin
+    $ cp -a src/lbrycrdd src/bitcoin-cli src/bitcoin-tx ~/bin

 ### Step 3.
-Configure and start bitcoind
+Configure and start lbrycrdd

-In order to allow Electrum to "talk" to `bitcoind`, we need to set up an RPC username and password for `bitcoind`.
-We will then start `bitcoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `lbrycrdd`, we need to set up an RPC username and password for `lbrycrdd`.
+We will then start `lbrycrdd` and wait for it to complete downloading the blockchain.

     $ mkdir ~/.bitcoin